ngs-doo/dal-benchmark/README.md

 ###Conclusions:

- * Manual coding of SQL and object materialization is not the fastest way to talk to the database
+ * Manual coding of SQL and object materialization is often not the fastest way to talk to the database
  * Complex models will benefit from "NoSQL" approach to modeling
- * Revenj/DSL-Platform has better performance then using SQL with data readers
- * DSL-Platform compiler will create a lot of boilerplate in the database, but it will also put that boilerplate to use
+ * DSL Platform compiler will create a lot of boilerplate in the database, but it will also put that boilerplate to use
- * JVM drivers could use some performance improvements
+ * Postgres JDBC driver performance has improved significantly with version 1202